yuriSF/supermarket/README.md

 **Algorithm**

-This program finds the frequency of co-occurrence of SKUs in a database of 2500 transactions, with a minimum co-occurrence >= 3.
+This program finds the frequency of co-occurrence of product IDs in a database of 2500 transactions, with a minimum co-occurrence >= 3.

 Each transaction is compared with other transactions in a pairwise manner.